n-grubb/noahgrubb.com/src/site/projects/seth-godin.md

     </figure>
 </div>

 We did not want this notification to show if a user has already seen the News post.
 So we used cookies to do this.
 We keep track of the post-id of the latest news post.
 On the first page view, the notification will not show as we want the content to make the first impression.
 After the first page view, the notification will appear if we determine a user has not seen the post that matches that id.
-We determine that by setting a cookie that holds the id of the last seen notification post.
-If a user visits the notifications page or visits the latest the news post, the id of the latest post will be set and the notification alert will no longer appear for that visitor.
+We are able to determine if a user has seen the post by setting a cookie that holds the id of the last seen notification post.
+If a user visits the notifications page or visits the latest news post, the id of the latest post will be set and the notification alert will no longer appear for that visitor.

 <h3><span>Challenge:</span>Unique Share Images</h3>